Sairsey/manga-reader/README.md

 + History: User's reading history is saved
 + Downloading: User can download specific chapters of manga to local storage
 + Authorization: User can log in to sites that we parse to get manga, so user gets acces to age-restricted manga

+### User guide
+Firstly, make sure thar your Android version is 8.0 (Oreo) or higher.
+Then install .apk from [the latest release](https://github.com/Sairsey/manga-reader/releases).

 ### Description of advantages over peers
 In comperison with other manga reader applications (for example, mobile version of mangalib, Manga Reader Comic Reader) MangaJet has following advantages:
 + MangaJet supports recommendation system based on tags system that recommends manga not from one source but from all availible.
 This is our killer feature